-Traditional Chinese Medicine has a long history in treating gynecological issues that affect a woman’s health.
+Traditional Chinese Medicine has a long history of treating gynecological issues in women’s health.
 Instead of looking at the individual symptoms a woman is experiencing, TCM accepts that everything in the body is interrelated.
 This means that the TCM treatment is based on all things happening in the body as a whole in order to treat a specific complaint.

 Whether it be difficulty conceiving, Endometriosis, Polycystic Ovarian Syndrome (PCOS) irregular menstrual cycles, Premenstrual syndrome (PMS) or any other gynecological disorders, Chinese Medicine has proven to be a very effective treatment.